Where's the best place to buy a cheap iPad in the UK?

 4 models available: 16GB/64GB (Wi-Fi only).
 16GB/64GB (cellular). iPad Air 2 review

 Here are your buying options for the iPad Air 2.

 Apple's Refurbished Store may be a good option here.
 (The store, as we explain here - Should I buy a refurbished iPad? - sells second-hand hardware but gives all of its wares a thorough MOT and warranty.)
-But sadly there are no iPad Air 2 deals on the Refurbished Store at time of writing.
+There are plenty of iPad Air 2 models available in the refurbished store at the time of writing so take a look.

 As with the iPad Pro, take a look at the feasibility of buying an iPad Air 2 and paying for the data separately, with Giffgaff likely to be the cheapest option.

 Best cheap iPad deals UK: iPad mini 4

 6 models available: 16GB/64GB/128GB (Wi-Fi only).
 16GB/64GB/128GB (cellular). iPad mini 4 review